msridhar/NullAway-wiki/Error-Messages.md

   Object foo;

-  @EnsuresNonnull("foo") // no error: field is present in "C" void ensures(){
+  @EnsuresNonNull("foo") // no error: field is present in "C" void ensures(){
     foo = new Object();
   }

-  @RequiresNonnull("bar") // no error: field is present in super class "Super" void requiresBar(){
+  @RequiresNonNull("bar") // no error: field is present in super class "Super" void requiresBar(){
     //not important
   }

-  @RequiresNonnull("tmp") // error: field is not present in this class or any of it's super classes. void requiresTmp(){
+  @RequiresNonNull("tmp") // error: field is not present in this class or any of it's super classes. void requiresTmp(){
     //not important
   }